 Prune loose objects older than date (default is 2 weeks ago, overridable by the config variable

-gc.pruneExpire). --prune=all prunes loose objects regardless of their age. --prune is on by default.
+gc.pruneExpire). --prune=now prunes loose objects regardless of their age and increases the risk of corruption if another process is writing to the repository concurrently; see "NOTES" below. --prune is on by default.

 Do not prune any loose objects.